pingcap/tidb-operator/deploy/aws/README.md

 > *Note*: Currently, scaling in is not supported since we cannot determine which node to scale.
 Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb --watch`.

 ## Customize

+You can change default values in `variables.tf` (like the cluster name and versions) as needed.

 ### Customize AWS related resources